-a.
+- a.
 Safety standards for ionizing radiation from RAM and other radiation sources are derived from a variety of Federal regulations.
-The NRC has primary responsibility for regulating RAM and it grants permission to receive, possess, distribute, use, transport, transfer, and dispose of RAM under special conditions established in individual licenses.
+The NRC has primary responsibility for regulating RAM and it grants permission to receive, possess, distribute, use, transport, transfer, and dispose of RAM under special conditions established in individual licenses. - b.

-b.
 Naval Radiation Safety Committee (NRSC).
 The NRSC has administrative control of all RAM used in the Navy and Marine Corps except for nuclear propulsion, nuclear weapons, and certain components of nuclear weapons delivery systems.
-The NRSC issues NRMPs to exercise control.

-c.
-Radiological Affairs Support Office (RASO).
-The Commander, Naval Sea Systems Command (COMNAVSEASYSCOM) Detachment RASO, Yorktown, VA, provides guidance and has delegated authority, in coordination with the Senior Marine Corps Health Physicist, to control the Marine Corps RSP to include all aspects of radiation safety and control of radiation from licensable and non-licensable RAM, including radioactive waste, but excluding radioactive sources used for medical treatment or diagnosis, radioactivity associated with naval nuclear propulsion, and nuclear weapons.
-The RASO also oversees NRMPs issued to Navy and Marine Corps units by the NRSC to ensure compliance with NRC's licenses of RAM.

-d.
-Senior Marine Corps Health Physicist (CMC (SD)).
-Provides guidance and oversight for compliance with NRMPs issued to Marine Corps Commands by the NRC and applicable RSP orders and directives, and is a member of the NRSC.

-e.
-Command Radiation Safety Officer (RSO).
+The NRSC issues NRMPs to exercise control. - c.
+Naval Sea Systems Command Detachment Radiological Affairs Support Office (NAVSEA DET RASO).
+The Commander, NAVSEA DET RASO, Yorktown, VA, provides guidance and has delegated authority, in coordination with the Senior Marine Corps Health Physicist, to control the Marine Corps RSP.
+This includes all aspects of radiation safety and control of radiation from licensable and non-licensable RAM, including radioactive waste, but excluding radioactive sources used for medical treatment or diagnosis, radioactivity associated with naval nuclear propulsion, and nuclear weapons.
+The NAVSEA DET RASO also oversees NRMPs issued to Navy and Marine Corps units by the NRSC to ensure compliance with NRC's licenses of RAM. - d.
+Senior Marine Corps Health Physicist (Commandant of the Marine Corps (SD)).
+Provides guidance and oversight for compliance with NRMPs issued to Marine Corps Commands by the NRC and applicable RSP orders and directives and is a member of the NRSC. - e.
+Command Radiation Safety Manager (CRSM).
 The individual appointed in writing at the Major Subordinate Command (MSC) level that is tasked and provides oversight for coordinating the RSP for sources of ionizing radiation under the control of that MSC.

-f.
-Command Radiation Safety Manager (RSM).
-The individual directly tasked and provides oversight for NRMPs or X-ray radiography radiation safety programs.
-The command may have one or more RSMs.

-g.
-Radiation Protection Assistant (RPA).
-A unit-level, collateral duty radiation safety professional, and is appointed to assist the RSO or IRSM in the administration of command radiation safety programs.
-Commands may have one or more RPAs.
+- f.
+Command Radiation Safety Officer (CRSO).
+The individual who provides oversight for NRMPs or x-ray radiography RSPs.
+The command may not have more than one CRSO. - g.
+RPA.
+A unit-level, collateral duty radiation safety professional, appointed to assist the RSO or IRSM in the administration of command RSPs.
+Commands may have one or more RPAs. - h.

-h.
 Responsible Officer (RO).
-Any unit personnel tasked with or has oversight of RAM or having custody of a licensed or permitted radioactive commodities.
+Any unit personnel having oversight of RAM or having custody of a licensed or permitted radioactive commodities. - 3.
+Policy.

-3. Policy.
 To protect military and civilian personnel from the harmful effects of ionizing radiation, such that all exposures to ionizing radiation will be kept ALARA.
 This is accomplished through a comprehensive RSP which is consistent with applicable standards.